MissVeronica/um-white-listing-email-domains/README.md

-# UM White Listing Email Domains
+# UM White Listing Email Domains and Email Addresses
-Extension to Ultimate Member for white listing email domains.
+Extension to Ultimate Member for white listing email domains and addresses.

 This plugin extension will block other e-mail addresses from being able to sign up or sign in to your site.
 ## Updates
 Version 2.0.0

 Settings added to define the UM Form IDs where these white listed e-mails are tested

+Version 2.1.0

+Included full email addresses in the white list not only domains.
 ## Settings
 UM Settings -> Access -> Other